 - DeLand Comfort Inn, 400 E. International Speedway Blvd., 386-736-3100

 Anthony Hose is conductor of the Stetson University Symphony and Chamber orchestras.
 He was a professor at the Royal Academy of Music and the Royal College of Music in London, where he first studied piano, clarinet, double bass and conducting.
-He is principal conductor of the Welsh Chamber Orchestra and artistic director of the Beaumaris Festival in Wales.
-He has been a guest conductor with the London Philharmonic Orchestra, Berlin Symphony Orchestra, Budapest Symphony Orchestra, Icelandic Opera and Munich Bach Collegium.
+Hose is principal conductor of the Welsh Chamber Orchestra and artistic director of the Beaumaris Festival in Wales.
+He has been a guest conductor with many orchestras, including the London Philharmonic Orchestra, Berlin Symphony, Budapest Symphony, Icelandic Symphony, L'Opéra de Lyons and Munich Bach Collegium.

-Routa Kroumovitch, originally from Riga, Latvia, is professor of Violin.
-She began her musical studies at the age of 4 and continued study at the Riga Conservatory, the Tchaikovsky Conservatory in Moscow and the Universidad de Chile.
-She has held positions as first violin of the Santiago Chamber Orchestra and concertmistress for both the Chilean Philharmonic and Symphony Orchestras.
-She has performed internationally in China, Israel, Japan and Canada, and continues an active career as soloist and chamber musician.
+Routa Kroumovitch, originally from Riga, Latvia, is professor of violin.
+She began her musical studies at the age of four and continued study at the Riga Conservatory, the Tchaikovsky Conservatory in Moscow and the Universidad de Chile.
+She has held positions as first violin of the Santiago Chamber Orchestra and concert mistress for both the Chilean Philharmonic and Symphony Orchestras.
+She has performed internationally in Europe, China, Israel, Japan and Canada, and continues an active career as soloist chamber musician and international judge.

-Jesus Alfonzo is associate professor of Viola and Music History, as creator of the Viola Consort at Stetson University.
-He earned the Doctor and Master of Performance degrees from Michigan State University, as well as the Post Graduate Diploma from the Juilliard School.
+Jesus Alfonzo is associate professor of viola and music history, as creator of the Viola Consort at Stetson University.
+He earned his doctor and master of performance degrees from Michigan State University, and his post-graduate diploma from the Juilliard School.
 Alfonzo was the principal violist of the Simon Bolivar Symphony Orchestra for 16 years, performs internationally as a soloist, and has taught viola in the Conservatorio de Musica Simon Bolivar in Venezuela, the University of Musical Studies in Caracas, Colegio Emil Friedman in Venezuela and Jackson Symphony Orchestra School of Music in Michigan.

-David Bjella is associate professor of Cello and coordinator of Chamber Music, as well as founder of the Cello Choir at Stetson University.
+David Bjella is associate professor of cello and coordinator of chamber music, as well as founder of the Cello Choir at Stetson University.
 Bjella is also the cellist of the Inman Piano Trio and a member of the Memphis-based IRIS Chamber Orchestra.
-Mr. Bjella has had an active orchestral career, which includes principal roles with the Orlando Philharmonic and the Florida Symphony Orchestra, as well as section jobs with the Cincinnati, Baltimore and Des Moines Symphony orchestras.
+Bjella has had an active orchestral career, which includes principal roles with the Orlando Philharmonic and the Florida Symphony Orchestra, as well as section jobs with the Cincinnati, Baltimore and Des Moines Symphony orchestras.
 Bjella received degrees from Drake University and the Peabody Conservatory of Music.

 If you have any questions please contact: